Brit Awards 2023

 Brit Awards 2023, the 43rd edition of the ceremony, presented by the British Phonographic Industry (BPI), was held on 11 February 2023 to recognise the best in British and international music.
-The ceremony took place at The O2 Arena in London, and was hosted by British comedian Mo Gilligan, who returns after hosting the 2022 edition.
+The ceremony took place at The O2 Arena in London and was hosted by British comedian Mo Gilligan, who returns after hosting the 2022 edition.
 Coverage of the red carpet was broadcast on ITV2 and presented by Clara Amfo, Maya Jama and Roman Kemp.
-The 2023 Brit Award trophy was designed by Nigerian-born London-based artist Oluola Slawn.
+The 2023 Brit Award trophy was designed by Nigerian-born London-based artist Olaolu Slawn.

 Going into the ceremony, Harry Styles and Wet Leg were the most-nominated artists, with four each.
 Styles emerged as the night's big winner, winning in all four of the categories he was nominated in, with Wet Leg and Beyoncé also winning multiple awards.

 The ceremony was screened on ITV to 3.3 million viewers.

 Performances

 Brits Week 2023

 In order to promote the awards ceremony and support the charity War Child, the BPI hosted a number of gigs around the country as part of Brits Week Artists performing as part of Brits Week included: